 e. responding to instructions of the lecturer.

-- reflect on the primary sources on which the literature is based.
+3) reflect on the primary sources on which the literature is based;

-- select and use primary sources for their own research.
+4) select and use primary sources for their own research;

-- analyse sources, place and interpret them in a historical context.
+5) analyse sources, place and interpret them in a historical context;

 Learning objectives, pertaining to the specialisation

-The student has knowledge of a specialisation, more specifically of American exceptionalism; the US as a multicultural society and the consequences of that for historiography; the intellectual interaction between the US and Europe;
+7) The student has knowledge of a specialisation, more specifically; in the specialisation General History, of the place of European history from 1500 in a worldwide perspective; with a focus on the development and role of political institutions; in the track American History, of American exceptionalism; the US as a multicultural society and the consequences of that for historiography; the intellectual interaction between the US and Europe.

-Knowledge and insight in the main concepts, the research methods and techniques of the specialisation, more specifically of the study of primary sources and the context specificity of nationally defined histories; and in the track American History: exceptionalism; analysis of historiografical and intellectual debates;
+8) Knowledge and insight in the main concepts, the research methods and techniques of the specialisation, more specifically: in the specialisation General History, of the study of primary sources and the context specificity of nationally defined histories; in the track American History, of exceptionalism; analysis of historiografical and intellectual debates;

 Learning objectives, pertaining to this specific seminar

-- Knowledge of the American constitution and its interpretation;
+9) Knowledge of the American constitution and its interpretation.

-- Knowledge of key concepts and institutions of the American political tradition;
+10) Knowledge of key concepts and institutions of the American political tradition.

 Mode of instruction